ruritoBlogger/Gym-FightingICE/README.md

 In the above first two envs whose names contain "Data", a vector of game data with a delay of 15 frames is returned for obs (the state variables). <br />
 In the above last two envs whose names contain "Display", an ndarray with no frame delay is returned for obs, but FightingICE will run slower in this mode. <br />
-In the above second and fourth envs whose names contain "Frameskip", after an env.step(action) is called, obs at the timing right after the action's key inputs are completed will be returned. <br />
+In the above second and fourth envs whose names contain "Frameskip", after an env.step(action) is called, obs at the timing when the AI can execute the next action. <br />

 In addition to the above four envs, another env called FightingiceEnv_TwoPlayer is available that can be used to play a game between two gym-fightingice AIs.
 You can use this env to test the performance when you have two AIs developed in gym API.